tw-in-js/twind/docs/handbook/index.md

 ## What is Twind?

-Twind is a small compiler (~12kB) that converts Tailwind classes into actual CSS rules at runtime.
-You can think of it as Tailwind without the build step or configuration, with some added features.
+Twind is a small compiler (~12kb) that converts Tailwind classes into actual CSS rules at runtime.
 If you have used Tailwind or other CSS-in-JS solutions, then most of the API should feel very familiar.

 The primary purpose of this project is to unify CSS-in-JS and TailwindCSS; embracing the flexibility of CSS-in-JS whilst conforming to the carefully considered constraints of the Tailwind API.